 - alt-transfer-source-v6 This indicates an alternate transfer source if the one listed in transfer-source-v6 fails and use-alt-transfer-source is set. - use-alt-transfer-source This indicates whether the alternate transfer sources should be used.
 If views are specified, this defaults to no; otherwise, it defaults to yes. - notify-source notify-source determines which local source address, and optionally UDP port, is used to send NOTIFY messages.
-This address must appear in the secondary server's masters zone clause or in an allownotify clause.
-This statement sets the notify-source for all zones, but can be overridden on a per-zone or per-view basis by including a notify-source statement within the zone or view block in the configuration file notify-source-v6 This option acts like notify-source, but applies to notify messages sent to IPv6 addresses.
+This address must appear in the secondary server's primaries zone clause or in an allow-notify clause.
+This statement sets the notify-source for all zones, but can be overridden on a per-zone or per-view basis by including a notify-source statement within the zone or view block in the configuration file.